tisnik/presentations/docs/coffee-talks/notation_apl.md

 * Kenneth E. Iverson
 * it was invented as new form of mathematical notation
+    - when teaching mathematics at Harvard,
+    - "Mathematical notation to express computation"
 * during his work for IBM (yes, IBM!) it was translater into aprogramming language
 * in 1979, Iverson received the Turing Award for his work on APL
 * "A shocking brevity"